(415 ILCS 60/19.3)

 requires preventive notification pursuant to a standard adopted pursuant to the Illinois Groundwater Protection Act.

-(f) When agrichemical contamination is characterized as in subdivision (e)(1) of this Section, a facility may elect to participate in the Agrichemical Facility Response Action Program.
+(f) When agrichemical contamination is characterized as in subsection (e)(1) of this Section, a facility may elect to participate in the Agrichemical Facility Response Action Program.
 In these instances, the scope of the corrective action plans developed, approved, and completed under this program shall be limited to the soil agrichemical contamination present at the site unless implementation of the plan is coordinated with the Illinois Environmental Protection Agency as follows:

 (1) Upon receipt of notice of intent to include